-Thiamine, for example, affects communication between neurons, immune system activation, signalling and maintenance of cells or tissues, and cell-membrane dynamics.
+Thiamine, for example, affects communication between neurons, immune system activation, signaling and maintenance of cells or tissues, and cell-membrane dynamics.
 This vitamin, just like riboflavin and pyridoxine, is known to play a fundamental role in the degradation of glucose and fat to produce energy.

 Another B vitamin that contributes to metabolism is niacin.
 It is a requirement for over 400 different enzymes needed to complete oxidation-reduction (redox) reactions.
-These processes are for the catabolism of carbohydrates, fats, proteins and alcohol as well as the synthesis of all macromolecules.
+These processes are for the catabolism of carbohydrates, fats, proteins, and alcohol, as well as the synthesis of all macromolecules.
 By decreasing cholesterol and triglyceride production in the liver, niacin also contributes to lipid metabolism.

-Aside from breaking down fats, hormones and carbohydrates, vitamin B5 contributes to metabolism as a part of a molecule called coenzyme A or CoA.
+Aside from breaking down fats, hormones, and carbohydrates, vitamin B5 contributes to metabolism as a part of a molecule called coenzyme A or CoA.
 CoA is a chemical substance that facilitates the oxidation pathway that makes the production of fatty acids possible.
-It also improves the functioning of proteins, glucose and medications.
+It also improves the functioning of proteins, glucose, and medications.
 Through vitamin B5 in CoA, the Krebs cycle is also initiated.
 This process produces carbon dioxide and adenosine triphosphate (ATP), an energy-rich compound.

 Vitamin B6 is necessary for the body to manufacture the hormones serotonin and norepinephrine.
 It is also necessary for the absorption of B1 and the production of red blood cells and for strengthening the immune system.
 Similar to niacin, more than 100 enzyme reactions involved in metabolism depend on its presence.

 The metabolic benefits of the B vitamins do not end there.
 Biotin is crucial in the production of fatty acids and amino acids or the building blocks of protein.
-According to the European Food Safety Authority, this vitamin contributes to macronutrient metabolism, optimal storage of energy and many more physiological and psychological functions.
+According to the European Food Safety Authority, this vitamin contributes to macronutrient metabolism, optimal storage of energy, and many more physiological and psychological functions.

 Critical to the breakdown of nucleic acids and amino acids is vitamin B9.
 Folate coenzymes are also indispensable participants in DNA metabolism.
-Sufficient amounts of this vitamin in the body contribute to healthy cell division, amino acid synthesis and normal blood formation among others.
+Sufficient amounts of this vitamin in the body contribute to healthy cell division, amino acid synthesis, and normal blood formation among others.

 Truly, not all vitamins are created equal.
 So even though the best way to get all the nutrition you need is to eat a healthy and balanced meal regularly, it still pays to know that you can take supplements to fill in the gaps.
 For optimum digestive and metabolic functioning, there is nothing like B Complex.